 Seven years ago exactly I stepped onto a magical island unheard of by most young Americans like me.
-Bali was a land a world away, where the people were warm, the food was delicious, and monkeys entertained tourist.
+Bali was a land a world away, where the people were warm, the food was delicious, and monkeys entertained tourists.
 All of these things are still true, including the monkey part.
-While traveling Ubud I knew I had to make to Ubud’s Monkey Forest, and thoroughly enjoyed the experience.
+While traveling to Ubud I knew I had to make it to Ubud’s Monkey Forest, and thoroughly enjoyed the experience.

 When I finally brought Cameron back to Bali in 2018 I figured we should give Ubud’s Monkey Forest another go and see just how much had changed and how he liked it.
 Sure, along with everything else in Bali the price has risen and the sanctuary is more built up, but the monkeys remain their mischievous selves.

 Monkey Forest can be hit or miss for most people.
 Either you love it or you hate it.
 Even though we’ve gone gorilla trekking in Uganda and chimp trekking in Rwanda, we still found the monkey forest in Bali to be a fun thing to do if you have an hour or so to kill.
 If you find yourself curious about the monkeys of Bali and venture into Ubud’s Monkey sanctuary here are some things you should know.

 Don’t Touch the Monkeys at Ubud Monkey Forest

 This should be obvious, but both times that I’ve visited Ubud’s Monkey Forest I have seen tourists deliberately trying to touch the monkeys.
 The monkeys, especially the young ones, are pretty darn cute.
 They are tame and used to humans, but this doesn’t mean you should touch them!
 Not only is it affecting their behavior, but it’s downright dangerous.